gmarkall/numba/docs/source/cuda/memory.rst

    representing the array's dimensions and must be a simple constant expression. *type* is a :ref:`Numba type <numba-types>` of the elements needing to be stored in the array.

+   If the *shape* of the array is *0*, then the array is allocated as dynamic shared memory.

    The returned array-like object can be read and written to like any normal device array (e.g. through indexing).